Valks-Games/Project2D/README.md

 Playing around with biome generation, might become something more, who knows.

+Contact me on Discord `valk#9904` for any questions you may have.

 ## Roadmap
 - [ ] expand biome table to also include a 3rd parameter "elevation" / add mountain and hilly biomes
 - [ ] figure out how to get more control over the shape and size of each biome